martin-micimo/ansible-docker-compose/README.md

 ## Networks elements

-These elements refere to [Networks top-level elements](https://docs.docker.com/compose/compose-file/06-networks/).
+These elements refer to [Networks top-level elements](https://docs.docker.com/compose/compose-file/06-networks/).
 The `name` variable is the `<network-name>` in the container and `<project_name>_<name>` for other containers, not the last attribute that is named `name` as well.
 This means that this role does not allow networks that contain special characters in the name.